Art

 Successful completion of year 10 Digital or by negotiation with Teacher in Charge.

-Students will use text-based programming languages such as python.
-The digital media outcome will be developed using HTML and CSS.
-The will be covered in a portfolio of work covering 4 internal assessments.
+Students will use text-based programming languages, including Python, to develop their projects.
+The digital media outcome will be crafted using HTML and CSS.
+These components will be compiled into a portfolio that encompasses two internal assessments and one external assessment.

 Course Overview